kaprosdev/Rich-FEZence/PresenceImages/README.md

 Spoilers (for the mod and FEZ):
 - `start_menus.png` is displayed in the normal main menu and in levels that do not have a corresponding image.
 - `start_menus_glitch.png` [eventually] is displayed in the glitched main menu.
-- `elders.png` should be self-explanatory (elders isn't in the map and therefore doesn't have a preview).
+- `elders.png` should be self-explanatory (elders isn't in the map and therefore doesn't have a map node).
 - `elders_glitch.png` [eventually] is displayed between the Hexahedron breaking and the reboot.
 - `descending.png` is displayed during the 32-bit ending cutscene.
 - `transcending.jpg` is displayed during the 64-bit ending cutscene.